gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 ---

-## title: "Client-side sourcing with JSON or YAML"
+## title: "Sourcing Content from JSON or YAML"

 ## Table of Contents